nibsuoogee/dis-bereal-clone/README.md

 #### Modify `postgresql.conf` 📝

-The file is located in your local PostgreSQL files `c:\Program Files\PostgreSQL\17\data` on Windows by default.
+The file is located in your local PostgreSQL files `C:\Program Files\PostgreSQL\17\data` on Windows by default.
 Uncomment/change the following lines to allow replication for multiple databases.

 ```
 max_worker_processes = 64